 Marian Rich is an actress, comedian and trainer.
 A founding member of the All Stars Project’s Castillo Theatre, she has performed in dozens of productions, including Fred Newman’s one-woman show, Diary of a Mad Therapist.
 She has 20 years improvisational performance experience and currently appears in Castillo’s musical improv troupe, The Proverbial Loons.
 A skilled teacher, her Improv for Everyone is a popular favorite at UX, the All Stars’ school for development.

-Carrie Sackett is executive director of an international youth development organization.
-A longtime community organizer, she has worked in communities from East New York to the Upper East Side, and from Italy and to Namibia.
+Carrie Sackett is a longtime community organizer, she has worked in communities from East New York to the Upper East Side, and from Italy and to Namibia.
 Carrie completed her master’s in Strategic Communications at Columbia University and is a graduate of the Institute’s Social Therapist Training Program.

 Cathy Rose Salit is CEO of Performance of a Lifetime, a training and organizational change company whose clients include a broad range of global companies and organizations.
 An activist and entrepreneur since the age of 13, she is a singer, improviser and actor with a passion for creating cutting-edge, developmental learning environments.
 Cathy regularly performs as a member of the Castillo Theatre’s musical improv comedy troupe, The Proverbial Loons.

 Barbara Silverman, L.C.S.W., has created innovative programs using the social therapeutic approach in community-based agencies, mental health centers and schools.
 She currently has a clinical practice at the Social Therapy Group in Brooklyn.
 Prior to that, she served as director of mental health services, Erasmus High School Student Health Center.
 Silverman received her M.S.W. from the Adelphi School of Social Work.